rosepac/ciberninjas/_posts/2020-03-20-alternativas-combatir-coronavirus.md

 ### **Comics de Riot Games**

 Desde hace tiempo los creadores del videojuego de League of Legend "LOL" han sacado diferentes cómics, primero creados por la propia empresa Riot; y luego en colaboración de la mismísima Marvel.
 En la actualidad existen comics sobre los personajes de: Zed, Lux, Ashe, Ryze, Varus, Ziggs y Jinx, Nami, Miss Fortune y Darius.

+### **Partidos Históricos de Baloncesto NBA**

+Hardwood Classics is a television series that airs on NBA TV and features many of the greatest classic games recorded on videotape or film in National Basketball Association history.
+The show is produced by NBA Entertainment.
+During its earlier years on NBA TV, the series would air frequently in various timeslots, including at a set time on Thursday afternoons for a number of years.
+However, as the network has increased its output of originally-produced programming and live game coverage, Hardwood Classics airs more sporadically, with its most frequent airings taking place during the NBA offseason.

 ### **Partidos Históricos del Mundial**